mikepierce/conference-website-template/README.md

 and [here](https://aquaticdatasciopensci.github.io)
 and [here](https://comp-expe.github.io)
 and [here](https://enba-phd-call.github.io).
-Let me know if you create a nice site from my template so I can feature you here ☺
+I'd be happy to see the site you create from my template ☺

 ## Installation